khoazero123/geocoder-converter/README.md

 }
 ```

+### Photon

+Photon offers the additional parameters:
+- `bbox`: Allows to filter for the results by a bbox using `minLon,minLat,maxLon,maxLat`, for example - `bbox=9.5,51.5,11.5,53.5`
+- `location_bias_scale`: You can define how strong the bias of the provided lat,lon is on the returned results.
+Range is 0.1 to 10, default is 1.6.

 ## Starting the Server

 Run the following commands from the main directory - **the version of the .jar might be different**: